Shopping with SNAP

 Seafood and Fresh Meat: Fresh, frozen, or canned seafood and meats.

-If you try to buy an ineligible item with SNAP, the transaction will be declined at checkout.
-The cashier or the point-of-sale system will notify you that the item cannot be purchased with your EBT card.
-You will need to use another form of payment or remove the item from your purchase.
-This ensures that SNAP benefits are used only for eligible food items.
+If you try to buy an ineligible item with your EBT card, the transaction will be declined at checkout.
+The cashier or the self-checkout system will notify you that the item cannot be purchased with SNAP benefits.
+You will need to use another form of payment for the ineligible item or remove it from your purchase.
+This ensures that SNAP benefits are used only for approved items.

 Manage Your SNAP Benefits and Get Cashback with Benny

-Managing your SNAP benefits can be easier with Benny.
-Our app allows you to check your EBT balance and transactions instantly, helping you stay on top of your benefits.
+Managing your SNAP benefits is easier with Benny.
+Our app allows you to check your EBT balance and transactions in real-time, helping you stay on top of your spending.
+Plus, earn cash back on groceries and other purchases at popular stores like Walmart, Target, and 7-Eleven.
+Download Benny to start saving on your EBT benefits.

 Frequently Asked Questions

-1. Are all types of cooking oil eligible for purchase with SNAP?
+Are flavored or infused cooking oils eligible for purchase with SNAP benefits?

-2. Can I buy cooking oil online with my SNAP benefits?
+Can you buy cooking oil in bulk with SNAP benefits?